 • Factor V (Leiden).

-• Determination of the level of homocysteine and antithrombin.
+• Determination of homocysteine and antithrombin levels.

-Noise when the oval window is open
+Noise when the foramen ovale is open

 • Blood from the left ventricle enters the aorta, and from the right into the pulmonary artery.
-When this happens, a tone is formed.
+When this happens a tone is formed.

-• Healthy - associated with the growth characteristics of the chambers and blood vessels of the heart, the structural features of the organ.
+• Healthy - associated with the growth characteristics of the chambers and vessels of the heart, the structural features of the organ.

 Instrumental diagnostics